Have a question about CBD?

-As you search for CBD, you’ll see that most companies offer a few products made for pets including tinctures, capsules, and treats.
+As you search for CBD, you’ll see that most companies offer a few products made for pets including CBD oils, CBD concentrates, and CBD treats.

 Pets tend to be quite a bit smaller than humans.
 As a result, they usually require significantly less CBD than what you might need.
 The best companies offer advice on how to safely dose CBD for your pets.

 Animals may not react well to THC, so it’s especially important to look for products that have very low or 0 percent THC content.

 CBD oil can be made in several different ways:

 The traditional method is to simply soak the dried flowers and leaves of cannabis plants in a carrier oil like olive or coconut oil, for several weeks.
 The medicinal components contained in the leaves diffuse into the oil over time.
 After a few weeks, the oil is strained to remove the fiber and cell structures of the plant— trapping the medicinal components of the plant in the oil.

 Modern CBD oils are made a little differently.

 First, the medicinal compounds in the cannabis plant are extracted through high-tech supercritical CO2 or chemical solvents.
 These extraction methods are much more efficient than oil — leading to more of the medicinal cannabinoids, terpenes, and other phytochemicals getting pulled out of the cannabis plant.